antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 Explain signature scores here..

-A Differential Expression genes has already been performed for APC mutants in the cohort versus non-APC mutants  in the Nunes set.
-We have already stored a list genes which are upregulated and will be used to find correlations for for the sigature scores of other pathways.
-Go the main screen and select the geneset correlation modules select the list activated genes in in Geneset(source) and for geneset (target) select the collection of broad 2023 Hallmark genesets.
+A Differential Expression analysis has already been performed for APC mutants in the cohort versus non-APC mutants  in the Nunes set.
+We have already stored a list genes which are upregulated and will be used to find correlations for the sigature scores of other pathways.
+Go to the main screen and select the geneset correlation modules select the list activated genes in in Geneset(source) and for geneset (target) select the collection of broad 2023 Hallmark genesets.

-Q: Which pathway do you expect to pop-up as a result of this test.
+Q: Which pathway do you expect to pop-up as a result of this test?

 Click next.
 R2 is now performing  a correlation test on the signature score of the activated genelist in APC mutants against  the signature scores of all the genesets in the broad hallark collecting.

-Q: Name other pathways in the list which you recognize and can be associated witg e.g CMS classes.
+Q: Name other pathways in the list which you recognize and can be associated with, e.g CMS classes.